 Auterion and Open Source

 We believe in the power of open source to build better software, align on common standards, and democratize the industry.
-Auterion could not exist without a global community of developers and contributors that believe in transparency of code and knowledge sharing.
+Auterion could not exist without a global community of over 6000 developers and contributors that believe in transparency of code and knowledge sharing.

 We are committed to creating open source software, refining it, and certifying it for reliability.
 We contribute our improvements upstream to the community and bring them to businesses.